AstraGodz/MutableContract/README.md

 ```

 #### 3. Add code within a function
-I should modify this such that we can say where to insert code within the function, like `function_start` or `function_end`, anyway for now it will just write at the start of the function.
 So for example to restrict the users calling `_burn` we can do:

 ```python
 mut_contract.insert_code_at(mut_contract.token.Contract.functions._burn,